mewbotorg/mewbot-io-discord/README.md

 # Issues

-If you encounter any problems, please `file an issue`_ along with a detailed description.
+If you encounter any problems, please [file an issue](https://github.com/mewbotorg/mewbot-io-discord/issues) along with a detailed description.

+# Features

+Likewise, please [raise an issue](https://github.com/mewbotorg/mewbot-io-discord/issues) if there's a feature you want.
+The eventual aim is feature completeness with [pycord](https://github.com/Pycord-Development/pycord)
+- the underlying library that this plugin uses to talk to discord.

 # Helpful links